HUNTE PUPPY MILL HISTORY

 At the same time we're told ii USDA Is Stretched Too Thin to inspect Puppy Mills This may or may not reflect Hunte Corps’ cozy relationship with the USDA.

-2001 The Secret Hunte/AKC Meeting (Insiders Only) reveals a lot more than the scheduled Missouri meeting between Hunte Corp, The World’s Largest Puppy Mill and AKC, The World’s Largest Dog Registry.
+2001 The Secret Hunte/AKC Meeting (Insider ref #1) reveals a lot more than the scheduled Missouri meeting between Hunte Corp, The World’s Largest Puppy Mill and AKC, The World’s Largest Dog Registry.
 You might re-think how you've been taught to sell a puppy.

 2002, ii AKC Announces the High Volume Breeder (HVB) Committee.
 Their job was to justify the puppy mill registrations AKC had always depended on and in retrospect, to prepare “responsible” breeders for the already-in-the-works Petland Contract.
 The HVB Committee produced glowing reports on the “wonderful facilities” and “modern methods” employed by "commercial breeders".